Our talented artists will draw your guest’s caricature on a 4X4 heavy cardboard drinking coaster in as little as 2 minutes!

 The caricature Artist

 Many professional artists have experimented in caricature at one time.
-However, less than 1000 artists in the world consider it their full-time profession.
+However, less than 1000 artists in the world consider caricature art as their full-time profession.
 A caricature artist is also referred to as a caricaturist.
-Each artist uses their experience and training to develop their own style.
+Each caricature artist uses their experience and training to develop their own style.

 Caricature artists are not the same as a cartoon artist or cartoonist who usually creates images of non-living subjects such as Mickey Mouse or Bugs Bunny.
 A caricature is an image showing the subject in an exaggerated way.
 It is also common for the artist to simplify portions of the subject as well to help the viewer focus on the story of the caricature or the features the artist wants you to see.
 This does not mean the simple or small portions of the caricature don’t have meaning.
 Often clues or important supporting information can be found in the background of a caricature.
 Sometimes the exaggeration is in the small depiction.